galsh26/Pigeon/README.md

-# README.md
+# Pigeon

 ## Project Overview

-This project is a **FastAPI**-based web service designed to manage user authentication, URL tagging, and keyword-based content recommendations.
+Pigeon is a **FastAPI**-based web service designed to manage user authentication, URL tagging, and keyword-based content recommendations.
 It supports CRUD operations for users and tags, alongside providing keyword-based content recommendations by leveraging natural language processing (NLP) techniques and an external database (MongoDB).
 The system integrates keyword extraction, URL normalization, and recommendation generation for personalized user experiences.

+Additionally, the project includes a **Chrome extension** that acts as the client-side of the service.

 ---